 The World’s Information

 And, like librarians, Google sees itself as existing outside of the ecosystem that creates this information.
-Google is not a publisher, nor an editor, or an author.
+Google doesn’t see itself as a publisher, nor an editor or author.
 No, Google – in its own head – is merely card sorter and access provider.
-A noble, hard-working servant of mankind, the uncomplaining librarian of the world’s largest library of information.
+A noble, hard-working servant of mankind, the uncomplaining caretaker of the world’s largest library of information.